ayatokura/ai-openscale/wos-monitor-overview.md

 Specifically to configure monitors, you must provide the following information:

-- Specify the Location (either `Db2` or `Cloud Object Storage`), then:
+### Model input
+{: #mo-work-model-dets-input}

+Select the data type and algorithm type.

+### Training data
+{: #mo-work-model-dets-training-data}

+If you do not use a notebook to provide a training data summary, you must enter the location of the training data.
+Specify the exact location in the Db2 database or Cloud Object Storage where the training data is located.
+After you select the storage type (either `Db2` or `Cloud Object Storage`), you must complete the following information:

 - For a Db2 database, enter the following information:

   - Host name or IP address
   - Port
   - Database (name)
   - Username
   - Password

 - For Cloud Object Storage, enter the following information:

   - Login URL: The Login URL must match the region setting of the bucket where your training data is located.
 You will specify the training data bucket in the next step.
   - Resource instance (ID)
   - API key

-- To ensure a valid connection, click the **Test** button to connect to the trainingdata.
+To ensure a valid connection, click the **Connect** button to connect to the training data.
+After you successfully connect, you must make additional selections and save your work:
-- Specify the exact location in the Db2 database or Cloud Object Storage where the training data is located.

 - For a Db2 database, select both a schema and a training table that includes columns expected by your model.
 - For Cloud Object Storage, select a Bucket and a Data Set.

+### Training data label
+{: #mo-work-model-dets-training-data-label}

+You must select a single unique feature from the data to serve as the label column.
+This is what the model was designed to predict.

+### Training features
+{: #mo-work-model-dets-training-data-features}

+Select all the features that were used to train the model before it was deployed.

+### Model transaction
+{: #mo-work-model-dets-mtrxn}

+{{site.data.keyword.aios_short}} checks the payload logging automatically for models that you create with {{site.data.keyword.pm_full}}.
+For external machine learning providers, you must send a sample payload either by pasting a JSON file into the JSON payload box or by using the API to send a request.

+### Model output details
+{: #mo-work-model-dets-output-dets}

+Select model output details and save your work.
+Specifically, you must select a prediction column and a prediction probability column. {{site.data.keyword.aios_short}} might detect these values for you.

 ## Continuing the interactive tutorial
 {: #mo-work-model-dets-int-tut}